 But you cannot always anticipate what Midjourney will give you.
 It is like rain on a car windshield.
 The results are somewhat predictable with a large dose of randomness.

 You do not always get exactly what you had in mind.
 But you often get a really cool image that you were not expecting!

 It is getting better and better at photorealism.
 And soon, its images will be almost indistinguishable from normal photos.

 You can control the Midjourney bot to an extent depending on how well you can verbally describe what you want to see.
 For many, this is tricky.

-But, again, you cannot always predict what the bot will render.
+Again, you cannot always predict what the bot will render.
 There is an element of chance to what you get.
 In this way, it feels more like a game.
-Spin the wheel and see what you get!
+So spin the wheel and see what you get!